This is a

 $ sudo service iptables restart

-- Mount NFS shared directories: Install client NFS packages first:
+- Mount NFS shared directories: Install client NFS packages first:on Ubuntu client:

 $ sudo apt-get install nfs-common